-- Program satisfaction: Over 92% of students were satisfied with their overall GHP experience, and over 88% of faculty were satisfied with their instructional experience. - Residence life: Over 92% of students reported high satisfaction with their residence hall experience. - Diversity: Ninety-two percent of faculty and 91% of students reported that diversity was evident at GHP. - Risk-free classroom environment: Ninety-four percent of students stated that they had supportive instructors and staff at GHP. - Holistic approach: Students were offered free and accessible counseling services throughout the summer.
-Eighty percent of students who used counseling believed the GHP counselors were helpful to them. - Long-term impact: Students reported that they learned new content or skills at GHP that will further their personal development (91%) and academic career (84%) after high school.
+- Program satisfaction: Over 97 percent of students were satisfied with their overall GHP experience, and over 93 percent of faculty were satisfied with their instructional experience. - Residence life: Over 94 percent of students reported having a positive residence hall experience. - Diversity: Ninety-three percent of faculty and 92 percent of students reported that diversity was evident at GHP. - Risk-free classroom environment: Ninety-five percent of students stated that they had supportive instructors and staff at GHP. - Holistic approach: Students were offered free and accessible counseling services throughout the summer.
+Eighty percent of students who used counseling believed the GHP counselors were helpful to them. - Long-term impact: Ninety-four percent of students reported that they learned new content or skills at GHP that will further their personal development beyond high school.
+Ninety percent of students reported that they learned ne content or skills at GHP that will further their academic development after high school.

-&lt;sup>2 Each respondent interpreted the definition of diversity individually, however, all respondents were prompted to consider ethnic, gender, geographic, and ideological diversity when providing their answer.
+&lt;sup>2 Each respondent interpreted the definition of diversity individually, however, all respondents were prompted to consider ethnic, gender, geographic and ideological diversity when providing their answer.